CyberCourt/whitepaper/README.md

 The decentralized **CyberCourt** system is my answer.

-## About CyberCourt

 CyberCourt is a **decentralized, process transparent dispute handling system that empowers and restricts the rights of all parties in the form of code**.

 The system has three roles, **contract participants, the judge teams, and the platform**.

 The following is a detailed explanation of the constraints between the roles.

-### Contract participants
+## Contract participants

 The contract participants is the main body of the system.
-The contract party can sign a project contract with others through the CyberCourt system, pledge the tokens in the smart contract, and select a trusted judge team.
+The contract participants can sign a project contract with others through the CyberCourt system, pledge the tokens in the smart contract, and select a trusted judge team.
 After the project is completed, either one of the contract participants can initiate a token distribution proposal.
 When the contract participants agree upon it , The smart contract will automatically pay the corresponding tokens to the participants according to the content of the proposal.

 Through decentralization, contract participants do not need to worry about the security of pledged tokens, and through code restrictions, **ensure that tokens can only be distributed among contractual participants, preventing malicious inflows into addresses associated with the judge team** (Except the handling fee and referee fee of the judge team).